-The Tax-Exempt Governmental Lease Purchase Agreement is not rated by the credit rating agencies however, as UCONN 2000 debt it is considered in their credit rating analysis of the UCONN 2000 General Obligation and Special Obligation programs.
+The Tax-Exempt Governmental Lease Purchase Agreement is not rated by the credit rating agencies but, as UCONN 2000 debt, it is weighted in their credit rating analysis of the UCONN 2000 General Obligation and Special Obligation programs.

-UCONN 2000 Heating Plant Upgrade GLPA - Refundings
+UCONN 2000 Heating Plant Upgrade GLPA- Refundings

-Pursuant to the financing documents the University twice renegotiated the interest rate on the original financings of the Heating Plant Upgrade GLPAs and achieved a total of \$7.4 million in gross debt service savings (\$5.0 million net present value) for Connecticut taxpayers through two separate transactions.
+Pursuant to the financing documents the University renegotiated the interest rate on the original financings of the Heating Plant Upgrade GLPAs and achieved a total of \$7.4 million in gross debt service savings (\$5.0 million net present value) for Connecticut taxpayers through two separate transactions.